zahraaliaghazadeh/Fitness-Tracker/README.md

 * [Mongoose documents](https://mongoosejs.com/docs/guide.html)

 In order to install, first download the files.
 Then you would open terminal and type ```npm install``` .
-This will install all the npm packages listed under the dependencies in the package.json.(MySQL, express, express-handlebars, Node) Then you will open  MySQLworkbench and copy the data in schema.sql file in a SQL file.
-Once you click on the execute button database table is created for you locally.
+This will install all the npm packages listed under the dependencies in the package.json.
+You will have a table created for you locally in Robo 3T.
 Then you will open terminal again and type the command ``` node server.js```.
 This will connect the server.
 Finally you will type ```localhost:3000``` in the browserwindow and use the application.
 If you would like to make changes to the application code files , you will have to restart the server after each change.
 To avoid that, you can install nodemon and use the command ```nodemon``` in the terminal so that it will automatically restart the server for you after each change.

 ## Usage